nicolasraffray/algorithms-data-structures-notes/README.md

 Big O describes how the algorithm performs as the input set grows.

+On big O charts the input size goes along the x-axis and time along the y.

 ##### Why should Big O be used?

 It establishes the worst case run of your algorithm, the most number of iterations it will take the algorithm.